L’elisir d’amore

 “There’s a core of tender feeling at the heart of the comic froth, and the performers draw it out with some subtle acting”

-Ivan Hewett, The Daily Telegraph, 29 May
+Ivan Hewett, The Telegraph, 29 May

 ★★★★